-The short-term changes, benefits, learning or other effects that result from what a project or organisation does which are qualitative in nature and are an anticipated effect of the intervention.
+Outcomes are the difference that a project or intervention can make on its beneficiaries as a consequence of its activities.
+These short-term changes, benefits, learning or other effects are qualitative in nature and are an anticipated effect of the intervention.
 To take forward the previous example, an outcome of the women empowerment project could be an increase in the savings in banks of the women, or greater confidence to access credit from financial institutions.